Home About Portfolio Resume Contact

 January 2024 – Present

 Senior operational leader for enterprise applications and IT service delivery at a fast-scaling national mental health non-profit.
-Responsible for platform modernization, vendor coordination, data governance, and building the IT infrastructure from the ground up to support a national workforce and 12,000+ partner schools.
-Full project case studies are in the portfolio.
+Led the implementation of Salesforce Nonprofit Cloud as the credential verification and content access engine for TRAILS' national training website — coordinating API integration with the internal web development team to control material access for 30,000+ trained professionals based on their Salesforce training records.
+Also responsible for platform modernization, hardware lifecycle management, data governance, and building the IT infrastructure to support a national workforce and 12,000+ partner schools.

 50% provisioning reduction